Kary Vincent Jr.

-Kary Lamont Vincent Jr. (born February 27, 1999) is an American football cornerback for the Houston Roughnecks of the XFL.
-He played college football at LSU before he was drafted by the Denver Broncos in the seventh round of the 2021 NFL Draft.
+Kary Lamont Vincent Jr. (born February 27, 1999) is an American professional football defensive back for the San Antonio Brahmas of the United Football League (UFL).
+He played college football at LSU before he was drafted by the Denver Broncos in the seventh round of the 2021 NFL draft.

-Early life and high school
+Early life

 Vincent grew up in Port Arthur, Texas and attended Memorial High School.
 As a senior, he was named first-team All-USA Texas after intercepting seven passes, four of which he returned for touchdowns.

 College career

 As a true freshman, Vincent played in 11 games with nine tackles and one interception.
 He had 31 tackles, one sack, six passes deflected and one interception in his sophomore season.
 As a junior, he had 48 tackles with nine pass defended with four interceptions as LSU won the 2019 National Championship.
-Vincent announced that he would opt out of the 2020 season in order to prepare for the 2021 NFL Draft.
+Vincent announced that he would opt out of the 2020 season in order to prepare for the 2021 NFL draft.

 Vincent is also a sprinter on the LSU track team.
 He competed at the 2019 NCAA Division I Outdoor Track and Field Championships in the 4 x 100-meter relay.